 This article details the results of the most recent QATC quarterly survey on critical quality assurance and training topics.
-Over 200 contact center professionals representing a wide variety of operations provided insight regarding the changes in their operations in response to the COVID-19 pandemic.
+More than 50 contact center professionals representing a wide variety of operations provided insight regarding the operation of their training and quality assurance teams.

 The largest number of participants is from call center operations with more than 500 agents.
 However, the balance is widely dispersed across all ranges.
 This mix of respondents provides a broad spectrum of call center sizes.
-The industries represented are also diverse with the largest percentages within the telecommunications, financial, travel, and healthcare sectors.
+Financial, healthcare, insurance, and “other” have the largest representation but there are participants from a wide variety of industries.

 Respondents were asked how many training personnel work in their contact center.
 One-third have one or two trainers, almost one-quarter each (23%) have either three to five or more than 10.
 Only 7% indicated that there are no full-time trainers in their operation and these may be the smallest centers.

 Quality Assurance Personnel